hitalojta/Gotcha/README.md

 A simple game developed by me [hitalojta](https://github.com/hitalojta) using Python and the pygame library.
 The objective was to learn how to make a game and try to contextualize it with the current situation (pandemic) that we are facing.
 Hope you like the game!
 Have fun! :blush:

 I will improve it over time, so, keep tuned for updates! :wink:

+### NOTE: To play it without using an IDE, download the zip file [in this folder](https://github.com/hitalojta/Gotcha/tree/master/(Jogo%20Executavel)), unzip the files and run the *Gotcha.exe* file

 ---
 ---